Writing your scholarship essay

 - Why should you be a recipient?

-- What affect on your education would this scholarship have if you’re selected?
+- What effect on your education would this scholarship have if you’re selected?

 - What are your educational and career goals?